2022 Data Backup Best Practices for Businesses

 Compared to a healthcare facility leaking their client’s medical information or a financial institution exposing banking details, if a construction company lost access to house plans, the repercussions may be easier to stifle.

-The solution: best practices for backing up data
+What are the best practices for backing up data?

-You may have already heard of the 3-2-1 rule in data backup and recovery.
-This rule says to keep three (3) copies of your data on two (2) different mediums with one (1) off-site storage solution.
+Follow the 3-2-1 rule in data backup and recovery.
+Keep three (3) copies of your data on two (2) different mediums with one (1) off-site storage solution.
 Utilizing this rule keeps your data safe and minimizes the hazards of data loss.

 Ryan Deneau, ITS’ Chief Technology Officer, enumerates all the best practices for backing up data: